Understanding Elder Law and an Elder Law Attorney’s Role in West Palm Beach, Florida

-At the Law Office of Juan A. Pyfrom, we can guide you through the often complex and emotional process of the probate court appointing a conservator or guardian for you or for your loved ones in West Palm Beach and surrounding Florida areas.
+At the Law Office of Juan A. Pyfrom, we can guide you through the often complex and emotional process of the probate court appointing a conservator or guardian for you or your loved ones in West Palm Beach and surrounding Florida areas.

-Adult Guardianship or Conservatorship Process in Florida
+Elder Planning Process for Guardianship or Conservator in Florida

 Appointing a guardian or conservator for an adult is a serious undertaking.
-The law presumes that a person over age 18 can act for themselves unless shown otherwise in the state of Florida.
+The law presumes that a person over age 18 can act for themselves unless shown otherwise in Florida.
 As a result, the probate court typically requires extensive proof that a guardian or conservator of an adult is warranted.

 The guardianship process begins with the interested party filing a petition in court that requests the court to declare the adult essentially “incapacitated,” at least from the legal perspective.
 Sometimes, these proceedings are initially “ex parte” (in secret) so that a guardian, or conservator, may be appointed before other interested parties are aware if there is a concern about other interested parties’ intentions or even the anticipated behavior of the adult at issue.